tact-lang/tact/dev-docs/CONTRIBUTING.md

 To add a new benchmark:

-1. Add `*.tact` file to `src/test/benchmarks/contracts`
+1. Add `*.tact` file to `src/benchmarks/contracts`
+2. Add `*.fc` file which you want to compare against to `src/benchmarks/contracts/func`
-2. Recompile the benchmarks with `yarn gen:contracts:benchmarks`
+3. Recompile the benchmarks with `yarn gen:contracts:benchmarks`
-3. Add additional benchmark to `src/test/benchmarks/benchmarks.spec.ts`
+4. Add additional benchmark with it results as json to `src/benchmarks/new-bench-folder`

 ## Code quality